You can read more about our recent published research below.

 If you have any queries or comments, or to find out more about the Society's work on legal aid please contact us on email@example.com.

-We recently conducted a survey to understand more about pro bono, its prevalence, the types of work carried out and the motivations solicitors have for conducting it.
-A copy of the survey is available to downloaded.
+In 2015 we conducted a survey to understand more about pro bono, its prevalence, the types of work carried out and the motivations solicitors have for conducting it.
+A copy of the survey is available to download.

 We heard from respondents that a large number of solicitors across Scotland cary out pro bono, that the majority of this is carried out as an individual rather than through schemes organised by firms, and that the primary motivations are to improve access to justice, address unmet legal need and give something back to society.
 Some solicitors were keen to carry out pro bono but were deterred by requirements around insurance or around CPD, and we will be producing information to assist around this issues soon.
 We also asked about whether pro bono should become compulsory, and the overwhelming majority of respondents disagreed with such a policy, even with an exemption for those otherwise promoting access to justice.